ppentchev/python-spahau/python/README.md

 much more verbose and output lots of diagnostic messages to its standard error stream; this does not affect the text sent to the standard output stream, so it may still be parsed as usual.

+## Running the tests

+There are three kinds of tests for the `spahau` utility:

+### Self-tests within the `spahau` implementation

+Both the C and Python implementations of `spahau` contain a built-in self-test that queries the Spamhaus RBL for some well-known fictitious entries meant for testing and verifies the obtained results.
+These tests may be run by invoking the `spahau` utility (or the `python/run_spahau.sh` shell script) with the `-T` command-line option.

+### TAP tests

+In the source tree, there is a TAP-compatible set of tests written in Perl in the t/ directory.
+The `prove` command (usually installed as part of Perl) and the Perl Test::Command module are needed to run it.

+It may be run in two ways:

+- for a single implementation: set the `TEST_PROG` environment variable to the full path of a single executable file that implements the `spahau` utility's command-line interface and run `prove t`

+- for all the implementations: run `make test` from the top-level source directory; this will build the C implementation, package up the Python one just to make sure that some files' syntax is correct, and then run the TAP suite for both `c/spahau` and `python/run_spahau.sh`

+### Syntax and type checks for the Python implementation

+The Python implementation has a `tox.ini` file containing definitions for testing environments that will run several syntax and type checkers on the Python source code.
+This test suite is invoked by running the `tox` utility (usually available in a package called `tox` or `python3-tox` or similar) in the `python/` subdirectory where the `tox.ini` file resides.